wxli3388/go-url-shortener/README.md

 To avoid data collisions, generate a random string and use a unique key constraint in the database.

 # Todo
-- Use redis to improve performance
+- Use redis to improve performance.
+- Add shprt URL expired time.
-- Change the way of generating short url
+- Change the way of generating short url.